PuggMonkey/GorillaStats/README.md

 ![Discord](https://img.shields.io/discord/1174448481981702154.svg?label=Discord&logo=discord)

 ## Overview
 **GorillaStats** is a mod for *Gorilla Tag* that allows players to track and store important data during scrims.
-With an intuitive graphical user interface (GUI), users can start and stop rounds while keeping track of critical gameplay stats such as *Tags* and *runtime*.
+With an intuitive GUI, users can start and stop rounds while keeping track of critical gameplay stats such as *Tags* and *runtime*.
 After scrims, all of the data is saved into a JSON file for easy reference.

 This mod is a valuable tool for competitive *Gorilla Tag* players who want to improve their strategies by reviewing in-game statistics.